Suspicious Package

 end tell

-on entitlementsForExecutable(execItem)
+on symbolsForExecutable(execItem)

--- determine where to write temporary exported item and temporary entitlement plist
+-- determine where to write temporary exported item

 set tmpPath to POSIX path of (path to temporary items)

-set exportPath to tmpPath & "/" & (name of execItem)
+set exportPath to (tmpPath & (name of execItem))

 -- clean up the old temporary files that can get in our way (see below)